July 21, 2023

 A basement flooding can be annoying, frustrating, and stressful.
 Floods cause an immense amount of water damage which can lead to mildew and mold if not quickly disposed of properly.
 By understanding what causes your basement to flood, you are able to take the necessary steps to prevent it in the future.

 Unfortunately, there isn't just one cause for basement floods.
 However, there are some common reasons to help you whittle down the root cause of your basement flood.

 Location is a huge factor in the conditions inside the house and is one of the leading factors of basement floods.
 If your home is at the bottom of a hill or on a low point, it is likely that water will gather in your basement.
 Additionally, if you live near a river or any body of water that overflows frequently, that could be a cause of a flood.

 Downspouts are another important part of the discharge system, pushing the water away from your home.
-Downspouts that are either not facing away from the home or blocked can cause flooding as well.
-Make sure these are always free of debris and clean them out along with the gutters.
+Downspouts that are either not facing away from the home or are blocked can cause flooding as well.
+Make sure these are always free of debris, and clean them out along with the gutters.

 Knowing the causes of your basement flooding can help exponentially when trying to prevent this issue from occurring.
 Despite this, unforeseen problems can still arise, and it's important to know when to turn to professionals for help.
 Professionals at Pine Ridge Restoration are here to help whenever you are struggling with water damage and ensure a job is well done every time.